Table of Contents

 Food is an interesting product choice in an MLM and deserves a separate mention.
 There are actually a number of advantages in selling food as a product.
 One of those is that people will use up food products.
 So, if you get customers who love specific products from the company they make buy them time and time again.

 As a general rule, it is much easier to sell an experience than a product.
 With a product, a person can directly compare the product to other similar ones and figure out which is best.
-With an experience, this isn’t really possible.
+With experience, this isn’t really possible.

 I bring this up because food is a product and an experience.
 After all, you can eat the exact same meal with the exact same ingredients at two different restaurants and your experience would be completely different.
 This aspect of food gives distributors an advantage when it comes to promoting the products.

 At the same time, people tend to eat and buy food on impulse.
-So, their purchases are often tied into emotions.
+So, their purchases are often tied to emotions.
 The strategies for this MLM take advantage of this part of human behavior.
 In particular, the idea is for distributors to make sales through parties.
 That party structure lets distributors show off different products and allow customers to see exactly what the products taste like.

 In theory, that can be an effective way to make sales.
 This potentially makes it easier to make sales in this MLM than in others.
-Having a party where you make great food, have everyone taste it, then buy the food to make at home definitely has a potential for a successful business.
+Having a party where you make great food, have everyone taste it, then buy the food to make at home definitely has the potential for a successful business.

 Without a doubt, Homemade Gourmet is an MLM and you can find many distributors online promoting the company in one way or another.
 But, the company itself provides very little information about the opportunity.
 In fact, their website doesn’t even mention the opportunity, which is incredibly unusual.

 It seems that this is one company that is mostly promoted through word of mouth, with distributors trying to recruit other distributors that way.
-The approach does make the company feel more trustworthy, but at the same time it creates some problems.
+The approach does make the company feel more trustworthy, but at the same time, it creates some problems.

 One issue is that this approach means you really have to trust what your distributor has to say about the company.
 Personally, I hate that idea, because distributors are never going to know everything about how the company works.
 As an independent person, I want to be able to do my own research, in my own time, and not rely on “my contact point” to tell me the relevant info.